savageyusuff/MobilePose-Pi/PyTorch_Installation_Guide.md

 # PyTorch Installation Guide

 There are some documents explaining PyTorch installation into Raspberry Pi, but most of them are not straightforward for this project.
-Here, I explain my actual procedure and you can follow it.
+Here, I explain my actual procedure.
+So you can follow it.

 ## 1.Swap
 At Pi terminal, open 'dphys-swapfile'.